Por un Segundo

 "Por Un Segundo" (For a Second) is Aventura's first single from their fifth and final studio album The Last (2009).
 The song reached number one on the Billboard Hot Latin Tracks chart which was the first time for Aventura.
 The song was awarded "Tropical Song of the Year" at the Premios Lo Nuestro 2010 awards.

+During the third second of the song (0:50 in the music video), the word "leshnia" is heard, said by an unknown woman.
+"Leshnia" (לשניה) is the song name translated to Hebrew.